VIVALDy: A Hybrid Generative Reduced-Order Model for Turbulent Flows, Applied to Vortex-Induced Vibrations: Results

 \subsubsection{Reconstruction Accuracy and Distribution Alignment}

 Table \ref{tab:04_3/vivaldy_metrics_transposed} quantifies VIVALDy reconstruction accuracy and distributional alignment performance using the metrics introduced in Section \ref{sec:04_1/evaluation_metrics}.
-Performance is evaluated relative to a baseline using latent variables encoded from the ground truth PIV snapshots, thereby isolating the transformer's contribution to overall system performance.
+Performance is evaluated relative to a reference case using latent variables encoded from the ground truth PIV snapshots, thereby isolating the transformer's contribution to overall system performance.
 For brevity, $\text{NRMSE}_u$ and $W_u$ denote the respective metrics for the $u$-component, with analogous notation for the $v$-component.

-NRMSE values are generally higher than the baseline but remain low across all flow regimes.
+NRMSE values are mostly higher than the reference case, however their magnitudes remain low across all flow regimes.
 The transformer-predicted latent variables introduce accuracy losses in specific regimes.
 The initial regime shows increases of 55.33\% for $\text{NRMSE}_{u}$ and 106\% for $\text{NRMSE}_{v}$, likely due to the nearly static cylinder motion in this operating condition providing a low signal-to-noise ratio for the transformer input.
 The transition regime exhibits increases of 18.83\% for $\text{NRMSE}_{u}$ and 53.20\% for $\text{NRMSE}_{v}$, which can be linked to this regime's absence from the training set, requiring greater model generalizability.
 Instead, the lower branch regime show increases of 24.49\% for $\text{NRMSE}_{u}$ and 34.66\% for $\text{NRMSE}_{v}$, which are consistent with the latent space analysis findings, where a mismatch for the $\zeta_1$ PDF prediction and a phase space volumetric contractions were observed.
 Despite these increases, the model demonstrates robustness with $\text{NRMSE}_{u}$ values remaining below 0.12 and $\text{NRMSE}_{v}$ values below 0.20 across all regimes.

+It is observed that values of $\text{NRMSE}_{u}$ are generally lower than $\text{NRMSE}_{v}$.
+This trend is attributed to the statistical properties of the flow: the $u$-component is dominated by a stationary mean profile (the wake deficit), whereas the v-component is characterized by zero-mean fluctuations.
+Since the stationary mean profile represents a stable, large-scale feature, it is easier for the model to learn it, resulting in higher reconstruction fidelity for $u$.

 For Wasserstein distances, the results reveal asymmetric performance between velocity components.
 The $u$-component distributions generally show modest improvements or degradations.
 In contrast, the $v$-component exhibits distributional misalignments, particularly in the transition (+53.06\%) and lower (+64.58\%) regimes.
 This asymmetry suggests the transformer more effectively captures streamwise flow statistics, possibly due to stronger coupling between cylinder displacement and streamwise velocity fluctuations.